Politics of Marche: Latest regional election

-In the latest regional election, which took place on 20–21 September 2020, Francesco Acquaroli of the Brothers of Italy (FdI) was elected president, giving to the centre-right coalition its first victory in the region.
+In the latest regional election, which took place on 28–29 September 2025, incumbent president Francesco Acquaroli of the Brothers of Italy (FdI) was re-elected by beating Matteo Ricci of the Democratic Party (PD).
+FdI was the largest party, followed by the PD, Forza Italia and Lega Marche, the latter two part of the centre-right coalition led by FdI.